Canaccord Genuity Group Lowers Snowflake (NYSE:SNOW) Price Target to $210.00

-Snowflake (NYSE:SNOW – Get Rating) had its target price decreased by stock analysts at Canaccord Genuity Group from $360.00 to $210.00 in a research report issued on Thursday, The Fly reports.
-Canaccord Genuity Group’s price objective would indicate a potential downside of 6.52% from the stock’s previous close.
+Snowflake (NYSE:SNOW – Get Rating) had its price objective cut by investment analysts at Canaccord Genuity Group from $360.00 to $210.00 in a report released on Thursday, Benzinga reports.
+The firm currently has a “hold” rating on the stock.
+Canaccord Genuity Group’s price objective suggests a potential upside of 0.17% from the company’s current price.

-Several other analysts have also recently issued reports on the stock.
-Citigroup lowered their target price on shares of Snowflake from $370.00 to $310.00 and set a “buy” rating on the stock in a research note on Thursday.
-Loop Capital upgraded shares of Snowflake from a “hold” rating to a “buy” rating and set a $370.00 target price on the stock in a research note on Tuesday, January 25th.
-The Goldman Sachs Group increased their target price on shares of Snowflake from $340.00 to $390.00 and gave the stock a “buy” rating in a research note on Thursday, December 2nd.
-Oppenheimer raised their price objective on shares of Snowflake from $360.00 to $400.00 and gave the company an “outperform” rating in a research report on Thursday, December 2nd.
-Finally, Evercore ISI lowered their price objective on shares of Snowflake from $400.00 to $344.00 in a research report on Thursday.
-Eight investment analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company.
-Based on data from MarketBeat, Snowflake presently has a consensus rating of “Buy” and a consensus price target of $332.11.
+A number of other research firms have also issued reports on SNOW.
+Truist Financial lifted their target price on Snowflake from $350.00 to $400.00 and gave the company a “buy” rating in a report on Thursday, December 2nd.
+BTIG Research lifted their target price on Snowflake from $353.00 to $421.00 and gave the company a “buy” rating in a report on Monday, November 29th.
+Mizuho decreased their target price on Snowflake from $410.00 to $370.00 and set a “buy” rating for the company in a report on Thursday.
+Morgan Stanley decreased their target price on Snowflake from $390.00 to $355.00 and set an “overweight” rating for the company in a report on Thursday.
+Finally, Jefferies Financial Group cut their price target on Snowflake from $360.00 to $330.00 in a research note on Thursday, January 6th.
+Eight research analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of $329.63.

-Several institutional investors and hedge funds have recently made changes to their positions in SNOW.
-Titus Wealth Management boosted its stake in Snowflake by 2.6% during the third quarter.
-Titus Wealth Management now owns 977 shares of the company’s stock worth $298,000 after acquiring an additional 25 shares in the last quarter.
-Evanson Asset Management LLC boosted its stake in Snowflake by 2.1% during the third quarter.
-Evanson Asset Management LLC now owns 1,616 shares of the company’s stock worth $397,000 after acquiring an additional 34 shares in the last quarter.
-ACG Wealth boosted its stake in Snowflake by 3.1% during the third quarter.
-ACG Wealth now owns 1,172 shares of the company’s stock worth $354,000 after acquiring an additional 35 shares in the last quarter.
-Moseley Investment Management Inc. boosted its stake in Snowflake by 3.1% during the third quarter.
-Moseley Investment Management Inc. now owns 1,283 shares of the company’s stock worth $390,000 after acquiring an additional 39 shares in the last quarter.
-Finally, Citizens Financial Group Inc RI boosted its stake in Snowflake by 1.4% during the fourth quarter.
-Citizens Financial Group Inc RI now owns 2,758 shares of the company’s stock worth $934,000 after acquiring an additional 39 shares in the last quarter.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Walleye Capital LLC grew its holdings in shares of Snowflake by 139.4% during the fourth quarter.
+Walleye Capital LLC now owns 4,752 shares of the company’s stock worth $1,610,000 after buying an additional 2,767 shares during the last quarter.
+EDBI Pte Ltd purchased a new stake in Snowflake in the 4th quarter valued at approximately $17,158,000.
+Regatta Capital Group LLC purchased a new stake in Snowflake in the 4th quarter valued at approximately $465,000.
+JustInvest LLC boosted its holdings in Snowflake by 57.3% in the 4th quarter.
+JustInvest LLC now owns 6,899 shares of the company’s stock valued at $2,337,000 after purchasing an additional 2,514 shares in the last quarter.
+Finally, BlackRock Inc. boosted its holdings in Snowflake by 9.0% in the 4th quarter.
+BlackRock Inc. now owns 9,628,036 shares of the company’s stock valued at $3,261,497,000 after purchasing an additional 798,353 shares in the last quarter.
 68.05% of the stock is currently owned by hedge funds and other institutional investors.

 Snowflake Inc provides cloud-based data platform in the United States and internationally.
 The company's platform offers Data Cloud, an ecosystem that enables customers to consolidate data into a single source of truth to drive meaningful business insights, build data-driven applications, and share data.